-The first part of the job is to locate your main water supply; this can commonly be found under your kitchen sink.
+The first part of the job is locating your main water supply, commonly found under your kitchen sink.

-Here is a picture of a mains water stop valve as I always get asked what does, a mains water stop valve looks like?
+Here is a picture of a mains water stop valve.
+I always get asked what a mains water stop valve looks like.

-If you can’t find the mains water stop valve under your kitchen sink, I have below some more locations for you.
+If you can't find the main water stop valve under your kitchen sink, I have more locations below.

-- Some older properties the mains water stop valve can be found under the floorboards near to the front door.
+- For some older properties, the main water stop valve can be found under the floorboards near the front door.

-- Sometimes you may also find the mains water stop valve in a board under the stairs.
+- Sometimes, you may also find the main water stop valve on a board under the stairs.

 But if not don't worry.

-Some outside water shut off valve will require a stop valve key but don’t worry I have you covered, you can purchase them from many different retailers or plumber’s merchants.
+Some outside water shut-off valves will require a stop valve key but don't worry, I have you covered, you can purchase them from many different retailers or plumber's merchants.

-First Lift the Lid to see which style you have some are square ends and others are and standard stop valve handle.
+First, Lift the Lid to see which style you have.
+Some are square ends, and others are standard stop valve handles.

 Here are both types for you.

-If the mains water stop valve doesn’t turn you can try putting boiling water on to the mains water stop valve, please be careful not to burn yourself, you can try WD40 or grease.
+If the main water stop valve doesn't turn, you can try putting boiling water onto the main water stop valve, and please be careful not to burn yourself, you can try WD40 or grease.